jameshughes89/cs102/src/site/topics/trees/tree-adt.rst

     :width: 500 px
     :align: center

-    Example of an arbitrary tree with nodes labelled as a root, interior, or leaf node.
+    Tree with nodes labelled as a root, interior, or leaf node.
 In this example, there are six (6) interior nodes, including the root, and eight (8) leaf nodes.